FreeAndFair/ColoradoRLA/docs/runbook.md

 selection of ballot cards for audit.

 <!-- ![Ballots to Audit View](./screenshots/BallotsToAudit.png) -->

+The RLA Tool exports all of this information (general election information, random seed, contests selected to guide the audit, etc.) in a standard format, which the Secretary of State can post to the Audit Center hosted on the Secretary of State website. *(Ed. note:
+This feature is not included in the stage-2 deliverable.)*

 ### 25.2.3 (A) Ballot Retrieval, Chain of Custody and Examination